Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

 Illinois' Modified Comparative Negligence Rule

-For example, if you're rear-ended at a stoplight but one of your brake lights wasn't functioning, the court may find you to be 20% at fault for the accident.
+For example, if you’re rear-ended at a stoplight but one of your brake lights wasn’t functioning when you crashed, the court may find you to be 20% at fault for the accident.
 This means that you can only recover 80% of the total compensation you are awarded for any damages or injuries.
-If that total is $100,000, for instance, the insurance company or court will deduct 20% to account for your level of fault in causing the accident, or $20,000 — leaving you with $80,000 in compensation.
+If that total is $100,000, for instance, the insurance company or court will deduct 20% to account for your level of fault in causing the accident or $20,000 — leaving you with $80,000 in compensation.

 These sections emphasize driving more slowly and increasing the distance between you and the vehicle in front of you while turning off cruise control.
 In the rain, Illinois law specifically requires that your vehicle's headlights must be on if you're using your windshield wipers.

 Regardless of the weather conditions, a driver is always responsible for operating their vehicle in a way that allows them to maintain control over it.
-In snowy or raining conditions that might mean driving slower and leaving more room between you and the vehicle in front of you - failing to do so constitutes negligence.
+In snowy or raining conditions, that might mean driving slower and leaving more room between you and the vehicle in front of you – failing to do so constitutes negligence.
+If another driver collided with you while not driving appropriately for the weather conditions, we can document that and strengthen your case.

 In addition to the pothole example in the opening section, other road conditions can make driving more dangerous and accident-prone.
 Other hazards include: